aeturrell/coding-for-economists/preliminaries.md

 ## Running your first code: Hello World!

 Now you will run your first code.
-Create a new folder for your work (perhaps named 'codingforeconomists', no white space), open that folder with Visual Studio Code ,and create a new file, naming it `hello_world.py`.
+Create a new folder for your work (perhaps named 'codingforeconomists', no white space), open that folder with Visual Studio Code and create a new file, naming it `hello_world.py`.
 In the Visual Studio Code editor, add a single line to the file:

 ```python
 print('Hello World!')